devth/devth.github.com/about.md

 run internal automation.

 I'm obsessed with discovering better ways of expressing solutions to programming problems.
 I abhor boilerplate, repetitive code or senseless abstraction.
-This has led me down a path of ongoing language discovery, from my early dark ages in Perl, JavaScript, Lingo and VB, middle ages in C# and ActionScript 3, Ruby and Python, Java up to modern day using Scala with Scalaz, Clojure and ClojureScript, some Datalog, some Swift, some Haskell, and a tiny bit of Elm.
+This has led me down a path of ongoing language discovery, from:

+- my early dark ages in Perl, JavaScript, Lingo and VB
+- middle ages in C# and ActionScript 3, Ruby and Python, Java
+- up to modern day using Scala with Scalaz (and investigating Cats), Clojure and ClojureScript, Datalog (via Datomic), some Swift, some Haskell, and a tiny bit of Elm

 The past several years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional